ocaml/dune/doc/ordered-set-language.rst

 breaking changes.
 If you want to write a list where the first element doesn't start by `-`, you can simply quote it: ``("x" y z)``.

-Most fields using the ordered set language also support `Variables expansion`_.
+Most fields using the ordered set language also support :ref:`variables`.
 Variables are expanded after the set language is interpreted.